-Understanding the signs and symptoms of concussion will enable you and your athlete to take swift action — which can improve recovery time and lessen severity of symptoms.
+Understanding the signs and symptoms of concussion will enable you to take swift action—which can improve recovery time and lessen severity of symptoms.

 What is a concussion?

 A concussion occurs when the brain shakes inside the skull due to direct force, such as being hit in the head, or indirect force, such as being struck in the body hard enough that the force travels to the brain.
 When the brain shakes hard enough, it triggers a chemical reaction leading to metabolic dysfunction.